Best Bike Lock of 2023: Strong and Practical

 I cover this in much more detail in the Abus vs Kryptonite vs OnGuard page (which includes a very detailed review of the different “Anti-theft Protection” schemes).
 But I’ll also provide a quick summary here.

 Abus produce the best quality locks.
-They're well made, endlessly tested, very reliable (even in poor weather conditions), and will last a long time.
+They're well-made, endlessly tested, very reliable (even in poor weather conditions), and will last a long time.
 However, they’re the most expensive of the three brands.

 Kryptonite also produce high quality locks.
 Not quite to the standard of Abus, but they make up for this with exceptional customer service.
 This includes free key and lock replacement in certain circumstances and the best of the anti-theft protection schemes.

-OnGuard have a slightly poorer reputation for both quality and customer service.
-However, in recent years they've significantly improved the build quality of their locks.
+OnGuard have a slightly poorer reputation for both build quality and customer service.
+However, in recent years they've significantly improved the quality of their locks.
 And they beat both Abus and Kryptonite in terms of price (OnGuard locks are always the cheapest!).

 Other good bike lock brands